KnowageLabs/Knowage-Documentation/functionalities-guide/AnalyticalDocument/ka_dev_analyticaldoc.rst

 The creation and management of analytical documents in Knowage involves different elements:

+Template
-   **Template**.The template defines the standard layout of a document, including specific information on its appearance and the way contents should be displayed.
+  The template defines the standard layout of a document, including specific information on its appearance and the way contents should be displayed.
 Templates can be encoded by hand or using Knowage Studio designers, when available.
 For each analytical document the history of templates is maintained.
 Old templates can be restored if needed.
 A new version is saved at each deployment, either manual or from Knowage Studio.

-   **Dataset**.
+Dataset
   Each document is associated to one or more datasets.
 The dataset provides actual data that will be represented according to the defined template.
 That is to say, the dataset provides the actual content of the analysis and the template is in charge of giving it a meaningful structure.

-   **Data source**.
+Data source
   In order to retrieve data via the dataset, a source of information must be defined.
 Depending on the type of document, the data source may be associated to the document either directly or implicitly (via the dataset).

-   **Parameters**.
+Parameters
   Parameters allow the connection between the document and analytical drivers associated to it.
 In other words, at document execution time, each driver generates a value that is assigned to the corresponding parameter.

 These elements are then combined inside each document engine, in order to produce different analytical documents.
 This process generates an HTML output, which can be accessed and navigated using a web browser.Other output formats are supported, including XLS, CSV, PDF, XML.